MCP Server

 - server_name.tool_name

-• tool_name: The name of the function registered within that module using the @tool(...) or @prompt(...) decorator.
+• tool_name: The function name registered via @tool(...) or @prompt(...) decorator in that module.